-You can view or challenge a PCN by using the button below.
+You can challenge or make a representation about a Penalty Charge Notice (PCN) by using the button below.

-www.somersettraffweb.co.uk details all current parking restrictions on Somerset's roads.
+The www.somersettraffweb.co.uk website has information about all the current parking restrictions on Somerset's roads.

-What should I do if I receive a PCN?
+What you should do if you receive a PCN

 Most importantly, do not ignore it.
 At this stage you can either pay or challenge the PCN.

-What will happen if I ignore the PCN?
+What will happen if you ignore the PCN

-If you ignore the PCN or any subsequent letters, or do not follow the process detailed on this web page, the debt will be registered at court and pursued.
-Ultimately this may result in the case being referred to an Enforcement Agent (Bailiff) which will result in additional costs being added.
-For full details of the process, please refer to the PATROL website.
+If you ignore the PCN or any letters we send you, or if you do not follow the process laid out here, the debt will be registered at court and pursued.
+And this may result in the case being referred to an Enforcement Agent (Bailiff) which means the costs will increase.
+For more information about the process, please visit the PATROL website.

 How much is a PCN?

-If you make your payment within 14 days you can pay at a discounted rate of 50% of the full PCN amount.
-If payment is made after the 14 day discount period, the full amount of the PCN will be due.
+If you pay within 14 days you can pay a discounted rate of 50 per cent of the full PCN amount.
+If you pay after the 14 day discount period, you must pay the full amount of the PCN.

-What will happen when I pay the PCN?
+What will happen when you pay the PCN

 Stage 1 - Informal Challenge

-There is a statutory process that has to be followed when challenging a PCN.
+There is a statutory process that has to be followed when you challenge a PCN.

-Please state why you believe you are not liable to pay the PCN and include any information or evidence you feel is relevant.
+You must make a challenge in writing, either by using the 'Challenge or make a representation' button at the top of this page or by post to the address at the bottom of this page.
+Please state why you believe you should not pay the PCN and include any information or evidence you feel is relevant.

-For additional information please see Somerset County Council’s Challenges and Representations Guidance available under Information and resources
+For more information, see our Challenges and Representations Guidance in the Information and resources section of this page.

-If we accept your challenge you will not be liable to pay the PCN.
+If we accept your challenge you will not be required to pay the PCN.

-No, if we reject your challenge and it was received within 14 days of the PCN being served you will generally be given a further 14 days in which to make payment at the discounted amount.
+If we reject your challenge and it was received within 14 days of the PCN being served you will generally be given another 14 days to pay at the discounted amount.

 Stage 2 - Formal Representation

-If your challenge is rejected, (or none is received) and the PCN remains unpaid, the registered keeper of the vehicle will receive a Notice to Owner (NTO).
-This will state there is a further 28 days to pay the full amount of the PCN or to make a representation to the Council.
-The grounds for making a representation are detailed on the NTO, which must be made in writing by the registered keeper.
+If your challenge is rejected, (or we don't receive one from you) and the PCN is still not paid, the registered keeper of the vehicle will receive a Notice to Owner (NTO).
+This will say that there is a further 28 days to pay the full amount of the PCN or to make representations to us.
+The grounds for making a formal representation are stated on the NTO, and the representation must be made in writing by the registered keeper of the vehicle.

-If your representation is accepted you will not be liable to pay the PCN.
+If we accept your representation you will not be required to pay the PCN.

-If your representation is rejected you will have the opportunity to either pay the PCN or Appeal to the Independent Adjudicator at the Traffic Penalty Tribunal Service (TPT).
-You may only appeal to the Independent Adjudicator after you have received the Notice of Rejection of Representation.
+If we reject your representation we will send you a Notice of Rejection of Representation and you will have the opportunity to either pay the PCN or appeal to the Independent Adjudicator at the Traffic Penalty Tribunal Service (TPT).
+You can only appeal to the Independent Adjudicator after you have received the Notice of Rejection of Representation.

 Stage 3 - Appeal to the Independent Adjudicator

-You will be sent an Appeal Form with your formal Notice of Rejection of Representation.
-The adjudicator is impartial and their decision is binding on both parties.
+We will send you information about how to appeal on the formal Notice of Rejection of Representation.
+The adjudicator is impartial and their decision is binding on you and.

-If your Appeal is accepted you will not be liable to pay the PCN.
+If you win the appeal you will not be required to pay the PCN.

-If your Appeal is rejected you will be liable to pay the outstanding amount of the PCN within 28 days.
+If you lose the appeal you must pay the outstanding amount of the PCN within 28 days.

-For full details of the process, please see Traffic Penalty Tribunal under Information and resources.
+For full details of the process, please see the Traffic Penalty Tribunal website.

-If the PCN remains unpaid a Charge Certificate (CC) will be sent to the registered keeper.
-The CC increases the amount outstanding by 50%.
-The Council is under no obligation to accept late challenges or representations.
+If you still don't pay the PCN a Charge Certificate will be sent to the registered keeper.
+The Charge Certificate increases the amount outstanding by 50 per cent.
+We do not have to accept late challenges or representations.
 Details of how to make payment are shown on the certificate.

-What should I do if I receive an Order for Recovery?
+What you should do if you receive an Order for Recovery

-If payment is not received an Order for Recovery will be sent.
-The Order for Recovery increases the amount outstanding by £8 due to a Court Registration Fee.
-Payment can be made as detailed on the Order, alternatively a Witness Statement/Statement of Truth can be filed at the County Court Business Centre.
+If payment is not received we will send you an Order for Recovery.
+The Order for Recovery increases the amount outstanding by £8 to cover a Court Registration Fee.
+You can pay as described on the Order, or a Witness Statement or Statement of Truth can be filed at the County Court Business Centre.

-A Statement can be filed for one of the following reasons:
+You can file a Statement for one of the following reasons:

-- I did not receive the Notice to Owner.
+- if you did not receive the Notice to Owner.

-- I made representations about the penalty charge to the enforcing authority concerned within 28 days of the service of the Notice to Owner, but did not receive a rejection notice.
+- if you made representations about the penalty charge to us within 28 days of the service of the Notice to Owner, but did not receive a rejection notice.

-- I appealed against the local authority’s decision to reject my representation, within 28 days of service of the rejection notice, but have had no response to my appeal.
+- if you appealed against our decision to reject you representation, within 28 days of service of the rejection notice, but have had no response to your appeal.

-- The penalty charge has been paid in full.
+- if the penalty charge has been paid in full.

-No. As the case has now progressed to the enforcement stage, you will have to contact the Enforcement Agents directly.
-You may also wish to contact the Citizen's Advice Bureau or a solicitor for advice.
+If you have been contacted by the Enforcement Agents (Bailiffs) but want to challenge the penalty now, the case has progressed to the enforcement stage, so you must contact the Enforcement Agents directly.
+You may also want to contact the Citizen's Advice Bureau or a solicitor for advice.